Sonicfires2/Housing-Assignment-AI/README.md

 # Housing-Assignment-AI

+General run steps if you choose to run the project:

 If the below commands give errors off the bat, then run this first:
 1. mysql -u root -p
 2. enter your password